 Liquidity is the ability to sell an asset quickly without selling it for less than its value.
 Investment funds that are available to most retail investors usually have liquidity, so investors can quickly enter or exit the investment.
 On the other hand, investment funds that are marketed mostly to high net worth individuals or institutional investors generally have less liquidity because they are either not traded on public exchanges or sales or redemptions are restricted.
 Hedge funds, for instance, generally restrict redemptions, so that the hedge fund managers are not forced to sell assets to pay for redemptions.

 Government oversight provides additional safety for most investment funds that can be marketed to the public.
 The 2 main federal laws that apply to investment funds are the Investment Company Act and the Investment Advisers Act, both enacted in 1940, which give primary regulatory authority to the Securities and Exchange Commission (SEC).
-Additionally, funds are also subject to numerous state laws and the rules of other state and federal agencies.
+Additionally, funds are also subject to many state laws and the rules of other state and federal agencies.

 The Investment Company Act of 1940 (ICA) requires that investment companies subject to the Act be restricted in the following ways: